 The Buddha described the vastness of the universe after having witnessed it at his level of attainment.
 His teaching implied that there are other beings in the Milky Way galaxy with physical bodies similar to ours, and that even in just a single grain of sand a great many worlds can be found.
 This is consistent with modern physics, as the orbiting of electrons around a nucleus is really no different from that of the Earth around the Sun.
 And so the Buddha taught that in smaller, invisible realms a great many worlds can be seen even in just a grain of sand; meaning, a grain of sand is similar to a universe where lives and a multitude of things exist.
 Then assuming that’s valid, within the worlds inside a single grain of sand, there would again be sand, presumably.
 And within that sand we would expect to find yet more worlds.
 And then in those worlds inside the sand we would expect to again find still more sand.
 It could go on endlessly.
 And so even the Buddha, with his level of spiritual awakening, concluded that the universe was both “infinitely large and infinitely small.”
 This suggests that it is so large he couldn’t see its perimeter, and so small that he couldn’t determine what the tiniest elemental substance is at the origin of matter.

 There are masters who have said that a city can be seen in a single pore of the skin, complete with moving cars and trains.
 While that might sound far-fetched at first, it proves reasonable if it’s considered in a scientific spirit and with a genuine intent to understand.
 While I was talking about the opening of the inner eye, I mentioned that many who have experienced it have had visions where they are moving along a seemingly endless tunnel in their forehead region.
 And each day as they exercise or meditate they see themselves moving forward, with mountains and rivers to the sides; and they pass through cities and see a number of people.
 They are apt to think it’s a figment of their imaginations.
 I can dispel any doubts and tell you that those things were not imagined; what they saw was very clear.
-Things like those shouldn’t be written off as imaginary, if the world within the body is as vast as those masters have seen with the inner eye.
+Things like those shouldn’t be written off as imaginary, if the world within the body is as vast as masters have seen with their inner eyes.
 Remember that Daoist thought has long maintained that the human body is a universe unto itself.
 It’s only to be expected, then, that the distance from your forehead to the pineal gland, [where the inner eye is located,] is going to be enormous in that inner universe—making it feel like a really long way.

 If the greater cosmic orbit becomes fully formed in the course of someone’s practice, it will bring about an extrasensory power.
 But before going into that, we should note that the greater cosmic orbit is variously referred to as the Meridian Orbit, the Revolution of Heaven and Earth, and the Revolution of the River Channel.
 The orbit will give rise to an energy current when it begins flowing, even at a low level of attainment.
 With time, its density will increase and it will become something of a higher order, becoming a very dense belt of energy that revolves.
 If someone’s inner eye has opened at a lower plane he might see that the belt, while revolving, has the ability to transport the various energies of the body from one location to another.
 The energy of the heart might be moved to the intestines, for example, or the energy of the liver might be moved to the stomach.
 Those who can perceive the microcosm might observe that what’s moved is quite sizeable.
 If the energy belt is brought outside of the body it is what people call the power of telekinesis.
 Those with stronger powers can exercise greater telekinesis and move large objects, while those with weaker powers can exercise lesser telekinesis and move smaller objects.
 These are the forms that telekinesis takes and how they come about.

 A person enters right into true spiritual practice with the forming of the greater cosmic orbit; with it will come different miraculous experiences and expressions of one’s energy.
-One such experience that comes about might be familiar if you’ve read traditional religious works like The Lives of the Saints and Principles of Mind-Body Practice, or the Daoist Canon and various alchemical manuals.
+One such experience that comes about might be familiar if you’ve read traditional religious works like Lives of Divine Transcendents and Principles of Mind-Body Practice, or the Daoist Canon and various alchemical manuals.
 These works tell of individuals who experienced levitation, and speak of people “soaring in broad daylight”—or in other words, floating up into the air in plain sight.
 And I can vouch that people are capable of it once the greater cosmic orbit has been formed.
 It’s a simple fact.
 Many people have formed these orbits, as you might suspect, with all the centuries of history that spiritual practice has.
 I don’t think it’s a stretch to say tens of thousands have, since it’s really just one of the first developments in a person’s practice.